Healthcare Growth · Multi-Site Operators · PE-Backed Platforms

 An Operator’s View of Healthcare Marketing

 Healthcare marketing is strongest when it is close to the business.
-The work should reflect provider capacity, patient needs, local market dynamics, financial goals, and the actual experience a patient has when they try to schedule or return for care.
+The work should reflect provider capacity, patient needs, local market dynamics, and the financial reality of the organization, not just what a channel report says performed well.

-That is why the most useful focus tends to be on the connective tissue: the handoffs between marketing and operations, the data behind the campaign, the difference between a lead and a scheduled patient, and the reasons people either continue care or quietly disappear from the system.
+That is why the most useful focus tends to be the connective tissue: the handoffs between marketing and operations, the data behind the campaigns, the phone call after the click, and the systems that turn interest into scheduled, completed care.

 Existing patients matter